|

 efficiency issue, a false negative will corrupt the database.

-if the source beetree might have been manipulated by
+true if the source beetree might have been manipulated by

-if it definitely
+the most recent btfFilter, false if it definitely

 was not.boolean btfShouldUnmarshal()

-and have your btfFilter
+false and have your btfFilter do it.

 |